 Q. I have this really great nonfiction book idea.
 Now what?

-A. The well-worn path to publication goes like this: You check the competition to see if anyone has published anything too much like yours. (www.Amazon.com) You develop your concept into a proposal that is clear and marketable.
+A. The well-worn path to publication goes like this: You check the competitionto see if anyone has published anything too much like yours.
+(Use Amazon to find out!)
+Next, you develop your concept into a proposal that is clear and marketable.
 A proposal is the document that literary agents must use to present your book to a publisher.
 (For help writing that, click here.)
 Next, you offer your masterpiece to agents who meet two criteria: they HAVE sold and ARE currently selling books like yours.
-For instance, this agency rejects at least 50 fiction queries a month just because we never, ever handle fiction.
-If you get an agent interested, we’ll take it from there, guiding you the rest of the way.
+For instance, this agency rejects lots of screenplay and fiction queries every month, because we don’t handle either one of thos.
+Once you get an agent interested, we’ll take it from there, guiding you the rest of the way.

 Q. Can I send my idea straight to the publishers?